wp-plugins/opentickets-community-edition/readme.txt

 9. Click the blue 'Publish' button in the upper right metabox

 == Changelog ==

+= 1.3.2 =
+* removed more php notices
+* changed the 'inifinite login' feature, so that it works with 4.0 and does not prevent 4.0 from handling sessions properly
+* added plugin icons

+= 1.3.1 =
+* removed 'web interfaces' from included packages, for wp.org compliance
+* changed how frontend ajax is handled
+* repairing seating report for recent changes

+= 1.3.0 =
+* corrected more php notices
+* changed how the order details metabox is overtaken, to preserve WC methodology
+* fixed edge case with zoner entry removal
+* fixed ticket display area name issue

+= 1.2.7 =
+* removed deprecated user query filtering
+* corrected php notice issues

+= 1.2.6 =
+* ticket permalinks automatically work on installation now

 = 1.2.5 =
 * initial public release